Trials & Tribulations (Ace Hood album)

 Trials & Tribulations is the fourth studio album by American rapper Ace Hood.
-It was released on July 16, 2013, by We the Best Music Group, Cash Money Records and Republic Records.
+It was released on July 16, 2013, by We the Best Music Group, Young Money Cash Money Billionaires (YMCMB), Cash Money Records and Republic Records.
 The production on the album was handled by multiple producers including Boi-1da, Young Chop, Southside, Metro Boomin, Mike Will Made It, TM88, Cardiak, Sonny Digital and many others.
 The album also features guest appearances from Meek Mill, Future, Chris Brown, Rick Ross, Wiz Khalifa, T.I., 2 Chainz, Birdman and Anthony Hamilton among others.

 Trials & Tribulations was supported by four singles: "Bugatti", "We Outchea", "We Them Niggas" and "Rider".
 The album received generally positive reviews from music critics and was a moderate commercial success.
 It debuted at number four on the US Billboard 200 chart, selling 34,000 copies in its first week.

 Background

 On January 10, 2013, Ace Hood released a mixtape titled Starvation 2 in promotion of the album.
 It featured 20 tracks and guest appearances from Plies, Meek Mill, French Montana, and Kevin Cossom among others.
 On January 16, 2013, Ace Hood announced that his fourth studio album would be titled Trials & Tribulations.
 On February 19, 2013, it was announced that the album would be released on July 16, 2013.
 On March 8, 2013, the trailer for the album was released.
 On April 7, 2013, during an interview on Power 99, Ace Hood explained the meaning of the title and why he displays so much passion in his music, saying: I felt like for me to actually get people to support this Trials & Tribulations album, that's dropping July 16, like I needed them to understand what I've been through and really kind of visualize and see my trials and tribulations and understand where the passion come from, understand where the hunger come from.
 On June 13, 2013, the album cover was released.
 On June 26, 2013, the final track listing was revealed revealing guest appearances on the album from Meek Mill, Lil Wayne, Anthony Hamilton, Chris Brown, Future, Rick Ross, Betty Wright, Wiz Khalifa, T.I., French Montana, 2 Chainz, DJ Khaled and Birdman.